 Many times, yelling can be prevented by getting to the root of the issue & making changes: Maybe prepping dinner in the mornings would lower the stress in the evenings?
 Maybe putting everything in the car before you go to bed at night would help everyone get out quicker in the mornings?

 Whatever it is, there is often a short window time before the yelling begins, when the frustration starts to worsen.
 Once parents are able to pay attention to those signs, they can better control the situation without yelling, which also means without leaving you feeling guilty and your child feeling discouraged.

 Studies Show 98% Of Parents Have Yelled

 Almost all parents yell or have yelled.
-In fact, one study found that 90% of parents yelled in the past 12 months by the time that their child was two years old.
+In fact, a study found that 90% of parents yelled in the past 12 months by the time that their child was two years old.